Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/adding-a-sitemap-in-eleventy.md

 ---
 ```

-This will ensure this page is not mentioned in any collection, so it won't show up in our sitemap.
+This will ensure this page is not mentioned in any collection so that it won't show up in our sitemap.

 Then we need to look into adding the full URL.

-A good practice is to create a site-wide variable that we can store certain variables, like our full website URL in.
+A good practice is to create a site-wide variable in that we can store certain variables, like our full website URL.

 Let's create a file called `site.json` inside our `src/_data` folder.